 * Extra Direct Boxes - to provide isolated feed to video, house sound systems, etc. Transformers are indeed your friend.

 * Deoxit(tm) - Cleans oxidation off of contacts that haven't been used in a while.
 Oxidation you can't even see can be enough to stop signal flow and leave you high & dry.

 * Butterfly mic clip - to accommodate any size mic you might have to deal with in a hurry, such as handheld wireless mics.

 * Spare Batteries - For you & possibly others.
 Great way to make a friend for life.

 * Spare IEC Power Cords - The detachable 3 prong types found all over the place in audio.
-I remember being one short in New York City and running around trying to find one.
-All I got were "deer in the headlights" looks.
+There's a way to bring setup to a halt instantly.

 * Spectrum Analyzer App - The one I use on my phone does 1/6 octave, plus it has all sorts of test tones & pink/white noise.
 Bear in mind the internal mic does have a low end cutoff, but it is entirely usable.

 * Small subsnakes - Great for when you're running low on regular mic cables, plus they reduce stage clutter too.
 The ones I have around are 5-6 inputs & about 20 feet long.